Sharing InTime Results¶

-InTime can support a diverse range of the user and IT infrastructure.
-A single user can access multiple servers and may work on multiple projects.
-In another scenario, there can be multiple users working on the same project in a distributed networked environment.
+InTime supports a diverse range of users and IT infrastructures.
+A single user can access multiple servers and work on multiple projects in parallel.
+In another scenario, multiple users may be working on the same project in a distributed networked environment.

 How Data is Organized¶

 Every project new to InTime is assigned a unique Design ID.
 All results that are generated in InTime will be associated with this Design ID.
 This is supported in all versions of InTime.

 By Design Tag¶

 Starting from InTime v3.1.4, a customizable text identifier can be tagged to each project.
 Projects that are tagged with the same identifier will be considered part of the same "design" when InTime learns from the results.

 Every InTime client stores its data locally in a file called "intimeruns.db".
 The data may be a subset of the entire database in the InTime Server Database.
 There are 2 different modes.

 The path can be changed to point to any folder using the

 custom_session_path option, e.g.